"The good building is not one that

 A frieze by Lawson Wood added an atmospheric touch to the living room |

 From here I wandered into the dining room, which I also had to myself.
-Someone had evidently been painting over the darkened wood in a rich cream colour, as there was a ladder and paint tray with brushes.
-Although not as generously scaled as the living room, it continued the elaborate decor: another large fireplace, more wainscotting and ceiling beams, a pair of original wall-mounted light fixtures, incised shelving, plus a built-in window-seat with leaded glass casements that actually opened.
+Someone had evidently been painting over the darkened wood in a rich cream colour, as there was a ladder and paint tray with brushes and a roller.
+Although less generously scaled than the living room, it continued the same elaborate decor: another large fireplace, more wainscoting and ceiling beams, a pair of original wall-mounted light fixtures, incised shelving, plus a built-in window-seat with leaded glass casements that actually opened.

 Original dining room wall sconce, one of a pair |